junxit/us-congress-code/title-10/chapter-4/sec-139a.md

 ### Amendments

+2021—Subsec. (b)(1)(A).
+Pub.
+L. 116–283, which directed that each reference in the text of title 10 to a section that was redesignated by title XVIII of Pub.
+L. 116–283, as such section was in effect before the redesignation, be amended by striking such reference and inserting a reference to the appropriate redesignated section, was not executed with respect to “section 2334”, which was redesignated as multiple sections.
 2019—Subsec. (d)(6).
 Pub.
 L. 116–92, § 1621(e)(1)(A)(iii), substituted “Under Secretary of Defense for Intelligence and Security” for “Under Secretary of Defense for Intelligence”.
 Pub.
 L. 116–92, § 902(5), substituted “Under Secretary of Defense for Acquisition and Sustainment, the Under Secretary of Defense for Research and Engineering,” for “Under Secretary of Defense for Acquisition, Technology, and Logistics”.
 2017—Subsec. (d)(9).
 Pub.
 L. 115–91 added par.
 (9).
 2013—Subsec. (d)(4).
 Pub.
 L. 112–239, which directed amendment of par.
 (4) by inserting a period at end, was not executed to reflect the probable intent of Congress and the prior amendment by Pub.
 L. 111–383, § 1075(b)(5).
 See 2011 Amendment note below.
 2011—Pub.
 L. 111–383, § 901(f), renumbered section 139c of this title as this section.
 Subsec. (d)(4).
 Pub.
 L. 111–383, § 1075(b)(5), which directed amendment of section 139c of this title by inserting a period at the end of subsec. (d)(4), was executed to this section, to reflect the probable intent of Congress and the renumbering of section 139c of this title as this section by Pub.
 L. 111–383, § 901(f).
 See above.

+### Effective Date of 2021 Amendment

+Amendment by 1883(b)(2) of Pub.
+L. 116–283 effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
+L. 116–283, set out as a note preceding section 3001 of this title.

 ### Effective Date of 2011 Amendment